Client Agreement of Policies, Terms and Conditions

 Senior Staff Member Discount: Senior Staff Members and family members of Senior Staff Members also qualify for a discount.
 Please refer to the Employee Manual or inquire at the AAHP Office.

 If Authorize.net informs the AAHP that a Student’s or Representative’s credit card/debit card has been declined by the bank, the Student or Representative will be notified, and asked to provide a new form of payment.
-If the Student or Representative fails to issue a new form of payment within seven days of request, his or her account will begin to incur late fees.
-All charges, including late fees, will be billed to the Student’s account.
+If the Student or Representative fails to issue a new form of payment within seven days of the AAHP’s request, his or her account will begin to incur late fees.
+All charges, including late fees, will be billed to the Student’s account and charged immediately.

-A $20 late fee will be charged against the Student account if Student or Representative fails to deliver tuition payments by the posted registration deadlines.
+A $20 late fee will be charged against the Student’s account if Student or the Student’s Representative fails to deliver tuition payments by the posted registration deadlines.

-A Student or Representative is entitled to a one-time, once-per-year courtesy late fee waiver, if explicitly requested by the Student or Representative.
+A Student or Student’s Representative is entitled to a one-time, once-per-year courtesy late fee waiver, if explicitly requested by the Student or his/her Representative.

-A matriculated Student or Representative who fails to pay any fee and or charges by the fourth week of any Session will be charged an additional $10 late fee at mid-Session, or end of Session, depending on when the Student registered.
+A matriculated Student or Student Representative who fails to pay any fee and/or charges by the fourth week of any Session will be charged an additional $10 late fee at mid-Session, or end of Session, depending on when the Student registered.

 Failure to pay late fees will result in loss of any discount that the Student may have been eligible retroactively for the Session in question.

-The Student or Representative hereby agrees that a minor (under age 18) cannot be brought to the AAHP premises more than five minutes before his or her allotted class time, and cannot be picked up more than five minutes after his or her allotted class time.
+The Student or Representative hereby agrees that a minor (under age 18) cannot be brought to the AAHP premises more than five minutes before his or her allotted class time and to be left alone pending class time; an adult family member or friend of the family must remain with the youngster until five minutes prior to class.
+Likewise, a minor cannot be picked up more than five minutes after his or her allotted class time without due notice to the AAHP’s Senior Staff via direct and received communication.

 Student or Representative hereby agrees to open and maintain reciprocal communications with the AAHP by providing a valid and current email address and postal address.
 The AAHP cannot guarantee efficiency of communications with any Student or Representative who does not offer a valid and current email address and postal address.

-All correspondence between the Student or Representative and the AAHP Accounting Desk will be through email, unless otherwise agreed upon.
+All detailed and written correspondence between the Student or Representative and the AAHP Accounting Desk will be through email, unless otherwise agreed upon.

 Any changes to the AAHP’s schedule, curriculum, or policies will be posted on the AAHP website and emailed to the Student or Representative, unless otherwise agreed upon.

-It is the responsibility of the Student or Representative to remain actively informed of all communications posted by the AAHP on its website and premises, and as mailed through the US postal system, or hand delivered.
+It is the responsibility of the Student or Representative to remain actively informed of all communications posted by the AAHP on its website and premises, and as mailed through the US postal system, or sent through the AAHP’s text service for students, or hand-delivered.

 Any Student or Representative using the AAHP Waiting Room or premises may ask any AAHP staff member for the AAHP Wi-Fi password.
 Student or Representative agrees to not use the AAHP’s Wi-Fi connection for any illegal or inappropriate activities, or to torrent data.